 Includes Breakfast

 This morning we travel by train through majestic views to Aguas Calientes.
-From here we take the bus to Machu Picchu archaeological site, where we’ll take a walking tour with a local guide and have some free time to visit the mysterious ancient city by ourselves.
+From here we take the bus to Machu Picchu archaeological site, where we will take a walking tour with a local guide and have some free time to visit the mysterious ancient city by ourselves.

 Includes Breakfast